wp-plugins/calotor-calorie-calculator/readme.txt

 == Changelog ==

+= 1.1 =
+* The plugin has been tested with the latest version of wordpress 3.9.1

 = 1.0 =

-The plugin has been upgraded to support the latest version of Wordpress 3.3.2
+* The plugin has been upgraded to support the latest version of Wordpress 3.3.2

 = 0.1 =
 * This is the first version of the plugin.
 Any suggestions and feedback is highly appreciated.